 A: The answer is “maybe” but with an important note of caution.
 The related companies must register the same employee for different opportunities, and each entity must have a legitimate business need for the filing.
 Example: Company A and Company B are related (one is a parent company of the other).
 If each one registers one beneficiary for different opportunities, meaning with different end clients and different vendors, then that is potentially allowed.

 Because the burden is on the employer to prove a legitimate business need, there is always a risk in this approach and should be carefully considered.
-You may consult with an experienced immigration attorney such as Sam Shihab & Associates to help you make this determination.
+You may consult with an experienced immigration attorney such as Shihab Burke, LLC, Attorneys At Law to help you make this determination.

 Q: Can two unrelated companies register the same person?